avizil/Buggy-Cars-Rating/README.md

 Environment-specific .env files are stored in the env/ directory.

-Copy the example .env.example file into a new .env.<your envName> file.
+Copy the example .env.example file into a new .env.<your environment name> file, for example .env.dev.
+The .env file contains the user credentials and browser configuration.
 The envName to use is set in ./config/consts.ts:

 ```typescript